-What is most important to you about Eastbourne seafront?
-What would you like to see change or stay the same over the next 25 years?
-Have your say to help shape a vision for the seafront for generations to come.
+We have been asking what is most important to local people about Eastbourne seafront, including what they would like to see change or stay the same over the next 25 years.

 Whether it's wellbeing, entertainment, food and drink, accessibility, a clean environment, personal safety, activities, culture, heritage, water quality, opportunities for young people, or anything else, we want to know what's important to you now and what will be important to you over the next 25 years.